hellstorm-software/Kult-Rising/readme.md

 - added sledgehammer weapon
 - added new 'cement' damagable
 - changed the tower expansion upgrade
-    - only half of the expansion is unlocked via the milestone system.
-The other half is accessable via using sledgehammers to remove the cement
+    - only half of the expansion is unlocked via the milestone system
+    - the other half is accessable via using sledgehammers to remove the cement

 ----------------------------------------------------------